enzymejs/enzyme/docs/api/ReactWrapper/contains.md

 #### Common Gotchas

 - `.contains()` expects a ReactElement, not a selector (like many other methods).
-Make sure that when you are calling it you are calling it with a
+Make sure that when you are calling it you are calling it with a ReactElement or a JSX expression.
 - Keep in mind that this method determines equality based on the equality of the node's children as well.